sohaibjb/IPS/README.md

 - a **Bluetooth Low Energy (BLE)-based localization system**, using RSSI measurements, dynamic radio-channel calibration, distance estimation, trilateration, and an **ESP32-based custom hardware platform**.

 The two approaches address indoor positioning from different perspectives.
-The RFID system focuses on detecting and tracking tagged objects through known reader coverage areas, while the BLE system estimates the two-dimensional position `(x, y)` of a target using radio-signal measurements.
+The RFID system focuses on detecting and tracking tagged objects through known reader coverage areas, while the BLE system estimates the position of a target using radio-signal measurements.

 ## Studied Approaches